GufliMC/BrickWorlds/.github/README.md

 }
 ```

 Change autosave interval in minutes.
+Use 0 to disable autosaving.
 ```json
 {
   "autoSaveInterval": 10